-Professor of Educational Ministries, and Associate Dean of the Jack D. Terry School of Educational Ministries
+Associate Dean of the Jack D. Terry School of Educational Ministries and Professor of Educational Ministries

-Dean Sieberhagen, Ph.D.
+Dean Sieberhagen, D.Theol.

-Associate Professor of Islamic Studies, Director of the Master's of Arts in Islamic Studies, and Vernon D. and Jeannette Davidson Chair of Missions
+Associate Professor of Islamic Studies, Vernon D. and Jeannette Davidson Chair of Missions and Director of the Master's of Arts in Islamic Studies

+Benjamin M. Skaug, Ph.D.